Recycling makes a difference!

 Doreen’s dedication ensured that community recycling survived and grew.

 Deb Odegaard has been with the Flin Flon Community Recycling program since it began in 1992.
 She became the Administrator in 2013.

-Deb writes a weekly column 'The Recycling Bin' in The Reminder, Flin Flon's newspaper.
+Deb writes a column 'The Recycling Bin' in The Reminder, Flin Flon's newspaper.
 Past columns are posted here along with recycling stats and anything else on her mind.